Dod Procter: 1930s

 In the 1930s Procter's style of painting changed completely.
 Works such as The Orchard (1934), Sheila Among the Ferns (1935) and Kitchen at Myrtle Cottage (1935) display the meticulous finish and lighting of her earlier work but without her previous hard lines and solidly delineated bodies of colour.
-A floral design by Proctor was among the winning entries in the 1933 Famous Artists competition run by Cadbury's for a series of chocolate box designs and which were displayed at the Leicester Galleries in London.
+A floral design by Procter was among the winning entries in the 1933 Famous Artists competition run by Cadbury's for a series of chocolate box designs and which were displayed at the Leicester Galleries in London.
 Ernest Procter died unexpectedly while travelling in 1935.
 The couple had often staged joint exhibitions at the Leicester Galleries and Dod continued to do so after Ernest's death.

-In 1938, Proctor decided to move to Zennor, near her friend, the artist Alethea Garstin.
+In 1938, Procter decided to move to Zennor, near her friend, the artist Alethea Garstin.
 The subjects of her pictures were largely portraits and flowers.
 Garstin's influence was apparent in Procter's work in the latter part of her career.
 She became a full member of the Royal Academy in 1942.
 In 1945 she illustrated a colored frontispiece and line drawings for a story by Clare Collas, A Penny for the Guy.
 Procter visited Tenerife in 1938 and again, with her friend, the artist Jeanne du Maurier, in 1946.
 In 1948, she visited Basutoland and in 1964 went to Tanganyika.
 During the 1950s Procter spent some time in Jamaica, with Garstin, where she mainly painted portraits of children.

 During her lifetime and after her death her work fell out of favour.
+But in the 21st century, she| was featured in several gallery exhibitions and her works are collected in British museums, including the Tate.
+Photographs of Procter are in the collection of National Portrait Gallery, London.